 Essential Market Visits for Food Lovers

 Portugal’s vibrant markets serve as community hubs, offering a complete sensory experience that reveals the local food culture.
-Lisbon’s Time Out Market combines traditional vendors around the perimeter with a modern gourmet food hall featuring dishes from the city’s top chefs.
+Markets combine traditional vendors around the perimeter with modern stalls.

-For more traditional experiences, Lisbon’s Mercado de Campo de Ourique provides an authentic neighborhood atmosphere where locals conduct their daily shopping and gather for lunch at small central food stalls.
+For more traditional experiences, Lisbon’s Mercado de Campo de Ourique provides an authentic neighborhood atmosphere.
+This is where locals conduct their daily shopping and gather for lunch at small central food stalls.

-Porto’s beautifully renovated Mercado do Bolhão offers the perfect traditional market experience, with vendors selling fresh fruits, vegetables, cheeses, meats, and fish alongside small cafes and bakeries that showcase Northern Portuguese ingredients and preparations.
+Porto’s beautifully renovated Mercado do Bolhão offers the perfect traditional market experience.
+Vendors sell fresh fruits, vegetables, cheeses, meats, and fish alongside small cafes and bakeries.

 Portugal Food Culture: Dining Like a Local